 The Company grants qualified and non-qualified share options, shares and other share-related awards under various plans to directors, officers, employees and other individuals.
 To date, share-based compensation issued under these plans consists of qualified and non-qualified incentive share options and shares.
 Share options are granted at exercise prices of not less than the fair market value of the Company's common shares on the date of grant.
 Generally, share options granted to employees fully vest four years from the grant date and expire ten years from the date of the grant or three months from the date of termination of employment (longer in case of death or certain retirements).
-However, certain options granted to employees vest monthly or immediately, certain options granted to directors fully vest on the date of grant and certain options may fully vest upon a change of control of the Company or may accelerate based on performance-driven measures.
+However, certain options granted to employees vest monthly or immediately, certain options granted to directors vest monthly over one year or three years and certain options may fully vest upon a change of control of the Company or may accelerate based on performance-driven measures.
 Additionally, the Company has an Employee Share Purchase Plan ("ESPP") that allows employees to purchase Company shares at a purchase price equal to 95% of the closing price on the exercise date.

 In February of 2009, the Board of Directors of the Company approved a company-wide grant of an aggregate of 4,730,000 share options, of which 4,568,000 were issued as part of its annual incentive compensation package.
 These options vest monthly over four years and include an acceleration clause based on meeting certain performance measures.
-As of March 31, 2009, the Company has assessed the probability of achieving the performance measures and has determined that accelerated expense recognition is not appropriate at this time.
+As of June 30, 2009, the Company has assessed the probability of achieving the performance measures and has determined that accelerated expense recognition is not appropriate at this time.
 The Company will reassess the probability at each future reporting period and accelerate expense recognition accordingly.

-As of March 31, 2009, the Company had approximately 1.0 million common shares reserved for future grant under its share option plans and ESPP.
+As of June 30, 2009, the Company had approximately 9.0 million common shares reserved for future grant under its share option plans and ESPP.

-The following table shows total share-based compensation expense included in the condensed consolidated statements of operations for the three months ended March 31, 2009 and 2008 (in thousands):
+The following table shows total share-based compensation expense included in the condensed consolidated statements of operations for the three and six months ended June 30, 2009 and 2008 (in thousands):